 Thu 2nd Feb 2023 - James Marshall ‘Whitehead Aircraft and World War 1 – the beginning of Feltham's links with aviation’

-Thu 6th Jul 2023 - Christopher Mellor-Hill: ‘The Great War in Africa – West Africa’
+Thu 6th Jul 2023 - 'The War in West Africa' a talk by Christopher Mellor-Hill

 Upcoming Branch Events

 This talk looks at the routine daily business of dominating the enemy through the development of patrolling and raiding in a West Yorks battalion.
 It examines who was involved, how the patrol and raiding war actually worked, what was achieved and discusses whether the emphasis on patrolling had any effect on fighting abilities.
 With modern and cont…Event Details